rclone/rclone/docs/content/commands/rclone_config_update.md

     rclone config update myremote swift env_auth true

-If the remote uses oauth the token will be updated, if you don't require this add an extra parameter thus:
+If the remote uses OAuth the token will be updated, if you don't require this add an extra parameter thus:

     rclone config update myremote swift env_auth true config_refresh_token false